Born in Greenfield Queens County, on the

 obtaining the book he calls his fly tying bible, “The Fly Dressers Guide” by John Veniard.
 His materials

-came from Veniard’s in England, or Herter’s in Waseca Minn., in later years
+came from Veniard’s in England, or Herter’s in Waseca Minn. or Globe Import in Quebec, in later years

 from local shops like Frank Rickard’s Fly Shop in Riverview, WW Doak in